Founder & Leadership Teams

 Experience counts

-Antler's research on African scaling founders - drawing on analysis of 114 unicorn, soonicorn, and growth-stage founder profiles - indicates the median age of entrepreneurs launching ventures is 29, with only 20 percent over 35.
+Antler's 2022 analysis of African scaling founders - drawing on 114 unicorn, soonicorn, and growth-stage founder profiles - indicates the median age of entrepreneurs launching ventures is 29, with only 20 percent over 35.
 In contrast, the median age of unicorn founders globally - as reported in Ali Tamaseb's Super Founders - is 34.
-Research on the most successful US startups found that the top 0.1 percent in growth in their first five years were launched by founders with an average age of 45.
-Scaling is an experience game.
-It helps significantly to have previously navigated product-market fit, competition, and organisational growth before the current venture's survival depends on it.
+Azoulay, Jones, Kim and Miranda's American Economic Review: Insights analysis of US Census Bureau administrative data on growth-oriented startups found that the top 0.1 percent in growth in their first five years were launched by founders with a mean age of 45.

 Founder educational profile contributes

-Education plays a crucial role in the success of high-growth firms.
-Antler's African unicorn founder analysis found that 90 percent of founders have at least one degree, 2 percent have dropped out, and 16 percent hold an MBA or higher.
-The University of Cape Town produces the largest number of alumni CEOs who have raised funding in Africa.
+Antler's analysis of the 114 African unicorn, soonicorn, and growth-stage founder profiles found that 90 percent of founders have at least one degree, 2 percent have dropped out, and 16 percent hold an MBA or higher.
+The 2021 dataset points to the University of Cape Town producing the largest number of alumni CEOs who have raised funding in Africa.
 Founder CEOs who last studied in Africa sign 44 percent of deals but raise only 28 percent of the total amount raised on the continent.
-Of unicorn founders, only 30 percent received their higher-level education at African universities, with the remainder studying abroad.
+Of unicorn founders, 4 received their higher-level education at African universities, with the remainder studying abroad.

 Serious diversity challenges still prevail despite recent efforts